Tyanna of the Tower

 The beautiful Tyanna became Maegor's lover during his exile in Pentos; she was rumored to be Queen Alys Harroway's paramour as well.

-After Maegor was crowned king, his rule was challenged by the Faith of the Seven with a trial of seven.
+After Maegor was crowned king in 42 AC, his rule was challenged by the Faith of the Seven with a trial of seven.
 Maegor won but was grievously wounded.
 Twenty-eight days later Alys arrived from Pentos with Tyanna.
-The Dowager Queen, Visenya Targaryen, after meeting with Tyanna, gave the king over to her care alone—a fact that troubled Maegor's supporters.
-Tyanna married Maegor in 42 AC.
+The Dowager Queen, Visenya Targaryen, after meeting with Tyanna, gave the king over to her care alone, which troubled Maegor's supporters.
+Tyanna married Maegor in the same year.

 The Dowager Queen died in 44 AC.
 In the confusion after her death, Aenys I Targaryen's widow, Queen Alyssa Velaryon, slipped away from Dragonstone with her children, as well as with the sword Dark Sister.
 Alyssa and Aenys's second son, Prince Viserys, had been kept at the Red Keep as the king's squire, however, and he suffered for her flight.
 He died after nine days of questioning at the hands of Tyanna of the Tower.